What is Agentic AI?

 Agentic AI operates through a cycle of perceiving, reasoning, acting, and learning:

-- Perceive: Autonomous AI agents collect and process real-time data from external tools, APIs, sensors, and user interactions to stay informed of the environment and process data effectively.
+1. Perceive: Autonomous AI agents collect and process real-time data from external tools, APIs, sensors, and user interactions to stay informed of the environment and process data effectively.

-- Reason: Using large language models and machine learning algorithms, agents analyze data, interpret context, and develop plans to perform tasks and solve complex problems.
+2. Reason: Using large language models and machine learning algorithms, agents analyze data, interpret context, and develop plans to perform tasks and solve complex problems.

-- Act: Agents execute tasks autonomously by interacting with external systems, software development platforms, or workflows, performing complex processes without constant human intervention.
+3. Act: Agents execute tasks autonomously by interacting with external systems, software development platforms, or workflows, performing complex processes without constant human intervention.

-- Learn: Through reinforcement learning and continuous feedback loops, AI agents learn from outcomes and improve their decision-making and efficiency over time.
+4. Learn: Through reinforcement learning and continuous feedback loops, AI agents learn from outcomes and improve their decision-making and efficiency over time.

 This process enables AI agents to automate complex tasks, optimize supply chain management, enhance customer relationships, and serve customers across diverse job functions.

-Why It Matters: A Shift in Automation
+Why Agentic AI Matters: A Shift in Automation

-- Autonomy: Agents act independently, reducing constant oversight and minimizing human intervention (UC).
+• Autonomy: Agents act independently, reducing constant oversight and minimizing human intervention (UC).

-- Adaptivity: Agents refine strategies in real time as conditions change, adapting to dynamic environments (Logic20/20).
+• Adaptivity: Agents refine strategies in real time as conditions change, adapting to dynamic environments (Logic20/20).

-- Collaboration: Multi-agent systems coordinate with human teams or other agents across domains (McKinsey).
+• Collaboration: Multi-agent systems coordinate with human teams or other agents across domains (McKinsey).

-Market analysts forecast rapid adoption—Gartner estimates one-third of enterprise software will embed agentic AI by 2028 (Reuters).
+Market analysts forecast rapid adoption.
+Gartner estimates one-third of enterprise software will embed agentic AI by 2028 (Reuters).

 Step-by-Step Implementation

-Up to this point, we’ve looked at agentic AI in broad, cross-industry terms.
-From here, we’ll narrow in on solutions that matter specifically for platform engineers.
-For example, kagent is an agentic AI framework for Kubernetes that helps DevOps/platform engineers to build and run AI agents in k8s.
-It provides a foundation for building AI-driven solutions in cloud-native environments. agentgateway, on the other hand, has broader applicability as an infrastructural proxy for observability, security, and routing across any agentic framework or environment.
+For example, kagent is an agentic AI framework for Kubernetes that helps DevOps and platform engineers build and run AI agents in Kubernetes environments.
+It provides a foundation for building AI-driven solutions in cloud-native environments.

-- Architect Your Agentic System
+1. Architect Your Agentic System

-Identify workflows where autonomy or adaptive reasoning adds value (e.g., infrastructure remediation, IT support, data aggregation). - Choose a Platform or Framework
+Identify workflows where autonomy or adaptive reasoning adds value, such as infrastructure remediation, IT support, or data aggregation.

-Enterprise platforms (e.g., orchestration layers like Solo.io’s kagent) focused on Kubernetes platform operations or infrastructural components such as agentgateway (which provides observability, security, and routing) help establish guardrails and integrations. - Build and Register Agents
+Enterprise platforms like kagent focused on Kubernetes platform operations or infrastructural components such as agentgateway (which provides observability, security, and routing) help establish guardrails and integrations.

-Define agent capabilities and implement or register MCP servers your agent will use. - Enable Secure Communication
+Define agent capabilities and implement or register MCP servers your agent will use.

-Use service meshes (e.g., Ambient Mesh) for encryption, policy enforcement, and zero-trust networking between agents and tools. - Monitor, Iterate, and Scale
+Use service meshes (e.g., Ambient Mesh) for encryption, policy enforcement, and zero-trust networking between agents and tools.

 Track agent and MCP servers' behavior and outcomes with observability tools, update agent behavior and test different models, and expand gradually.

-Benchmarks / Case Studies
+Benchmarks and Case Studies

-- Enterprise Automation: McKinsey highlights organizations using agentic frameworks to cut manual tickets by up to 60% (McKinsey).
+McKinsey highlights organizations using agentic frameworks to cut manual tickets by up to 60% (McKinsey).

-- Composable Agents: kagent enterprise improves developer agility by allowing teams to compose workflows from both built-in and bring-your-own agents.
-Whether you’ve already developed an agent using ADK, LangChain, or another framework, or you want to define new agents declaratively, kagent provides the infrastructure to register, orchestrate, and run them alongside cloud-native or legacy systems.
+Kagent enterprise improves developer agility by allowing teams to compose workflows from both built-in and bring-your-own agents.
+Whether you've already developed an agent using ADK, LangChain, or another framework, or you want to define new agents declaratively, kagent provides the infrastructure to register, orchestrate, and run them alongside cloud-native or legacy systems.

 Advantages of Agentic AI